mintthemoon/mintwiki/docs/kujira/oracle-guide.md

 # Kujira Oracle Guide

 ## Introduction
-TESTNET ONLY: the oracle is not required yet for mainnet.
-This page will be updated to configure kaiyo-1 when it is.

 Validators are required to submit price feeds for the on-chain oracle.
 The `price-feeder` app can get price data from multiple providers and submit oracle votes to perform this duty.